altocodenl/tagaway-mobile/tagaway/lib/readme.md

 We will also reset the query by setting `queryTags` to an empty list.
 There will be listeners in the views which, when we update `queryTags`, invoke `queryPivs` again, so we don't need to perform a recursive invocation to the function here.

 In this case, there is nothing else to do, so we `return`.
+As with the case where we responded 409, in this case we do not remove the `queryInProgress` key since the act of changing `queryTags` will trigger another instance of `queryPivs` being executed, which will in turn set and unset this key.

 Note that if we have local pivs that match the query, they will already be in `queryResult`, so we won't consider this to be a ronin query.